QwenLM/Qwen2.5/README.md

 print(state["answer_1"])
 ```

-## Tool Use
+### Tool Use

-For tool use capabilities, we recommend to take a look at <a href="https://github.com/QwenLM/Qwen-Agent">Qwen-Agent</a>, which provides a wrapper around these APIs to support function calling.
+For tool use capabilities, we recommend taking a look at [Qwen-Agent](https://github.com/QwenLM/Qwen-Agent), which provides a wrapper around these APIs to support tool use or function calling.
 Tool use with Qwen2.5 can also be conducted with Hugging Face `transformers`, Ollama, and vLLM.
 Follow guides in our documentation to see how to enable the support.